This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 10. Adding The Wrong Ingredients To The Tumbler

 When the wrong materials are added to a composter, the success rate of its heating is significantly less.
 Putting cooked foods such as chunks of pork, beef, and chicken meat makes it hard to break down and doesn’t help the heating process.
-However, shredding this ingredient into tiny portions will significantly help the breakdown process.
+However, shredding this ingredient into tiny portions will significantly help the breakdown.

 11. Absence of Enough Nitrogen in your Compost Tumbler